-Applicants must demonstrate an overall GPA of at least 2.75 on a 4.0-point scale and a strong track record in science and math.
-Math and science courses that are required and recommended for admittance to the Medical Laboratory Science Program at Mayo Clinic are:
+Applicants must demonstrate an overall GPA of at least 2.75 on a 4.0 scale and a strong track record in science and math.
+Math and science courses that are required and recommended for admittance to the Medical Laboratory Science Program at Mayo Clinic are as follows.

 |Biological sciences (16 semester hours)